What we do

 - Economists are involved in analyzing how energy markers are working and whether competition is reducing energy costs and protecting the public;

-- Accountants and auditors investigate energy company transactions;
+- Accountants investigate energy company transactions;

 - Energy Industry Analysts analyze electric and natural gas tariffs, market behavior, mergers and also develop regulations;